-- Taking a moment to catch your breath when you’re between projects is great; once you’ve had a few days, here’s how to add value while you look for your next big project.
+- Taking a moment to catch your breath when you’re between projects is great.
+Once you’ve had a few days, here’s how to add value while you look for your next big project.

-Celebrating company & team wins
+Celebrating company and team wins

 - When it’s all done and you’ve made the stakeholders happy, it’s time to celebrate!
 Here are more than a dozen fun ways to celebrate your team’s project completion together.

-- Too many companies don’t take the time to celebrate the wins: a project finishes, a new product launches. and so on.
+- Too many companies don’t take the time to celebrate the wins.
+A project finishes, a new product launches, and so on.
 Here’s a handy article about how to make sure that you build a culture that celebrates wins in your team and how that can improve delivery and focus.